 AFFORDABLE SEASONAL SERVICE

-Weekend service will run from June 23 to September 4 and over the Thanksgiving weekend from October 6 to 9.
+Weekend service will run from June 23 to September 4 and over the Thanksgiving weekend in October.
 Three Niagara-bound trips and four Toronto-bound trips will run on Saturdays, Sundays and Holidays, and there will be one trip in each direction on Fridays.
 Trains running on Saturdays, Sundays and Mondays during the summer months feature three bike cars with room for 18 bikes on each.

 The new travel packages also help you enjoy the best of what Niagara Parks has to offer on your weekend getaway by offering discounted prices for both the Niagara Parks Adventure Pass and the WEGO Niagara-on-the-Lake shuttle service.
 The Niagara Parks Adventure Pass includes admission to four incredible Niagara attractions — Journey Behind the Falls, Niagara’s Fury, White Water Walk and the ever popular Hornblower Niagara Cruises — as well as more than $100 in bonus coupons.

 For more information on pricing and schedules or to purchase your tickets online, visit www.niagaraparks.com/go.

 On the topic of transportation, cycling is a great way to get around Niagara — especially if you’re taking advantage of the daily GO train or bus service between Toronto and St. Catharines or Niagara Falls.
 There are plenty of off-road bike trails and country roads for cyclists to enjoy.
 In fact, you can select from more than 200 scenic routes in the Niagara Region to suit your experience level.
 The Scenic Routes Web Application has them sorted by theme, terrain and surface, length, municipality and level of difficulty.
 You can download your App for Bike Map here.